Applications of Ecosystem Science to Real-world Challenges

 - Dr. Bruno Sobral, Director, One Health Institute, CSU

-- Dr. Elizabeth Ryan, Associate Professor of Toxicology and Nutrition, Department of Environmental and Radiological Health Science, CSU
+- Dr. Elizabeth Ryan, Associate Professor of Toxicology and Nutrition, Department of Environmental and Radiological Health Sciences, CSU